-21 U.S.C. § 355(b).
-When a product is a copy of a previously approved product-what is commonly called a "generic" version of the original drug-proof of safety and effectiveness is not required.
-Instead, the FDA requires a showing that, with regard to certain characteristics, the proposed generic product is essentially the same as the approved product it purports to copy, which is called the "reference listed drug."
-See active ingredient in the same strength, and it must be in the same dosage form (e.g., tablet, capsule, solution) as the reference listed drug.
+13. In general, the generic product must contain the same active ingredient in the same strength, and it must be in the same dosage form (e.g., tablet, capsule, solution) as the reference listed drug.
 See 21 U.S.C. § 355(j).
 Products that share these characteristics are considered "pharmaceutical equivalents" by the FDA.
 Orange Book, 27th Ed., at v-vi (Jan.
 2007).
 Subsection 465.025(1)(b), Florida Statutes, uses the term "generically equivalent drug products" to describe such products.
 "Drug products are considered to be therapeutic equivalents only if they are pharmaceutical equivalents and if they can be expected to have the same clinical effect and safety profile when administered to patients under the conditions specified in the labeling."
 Orange Book, 27th Ed. at vi.